zorggn/love-asl/readme.md

 	- Added setBufferVarianceDistribution and getBufferVarianceDistribution methods to change how the buffer's length gets varied each time one is filled; can be either uniform or normal distribution (with a constant deviation).

+	- Changed panning law internals a bit, including bugfixes; now also stored as an enumeration, like everything else.
+(The custom one is still stored as a per-instance function as well, if defined.)

 	- Made TSM frame size be independent from the chosen buffer size, meaning that frame size changes won't change how much time delay there is.

 	- Add missing versions to :queue. (rest of the parameters, that is)